-Yangki’s Answer: I’m not quite sure what this has to do with commitment phobia, but I’ll answer your question about my personal experience.
-I have written so much about my commitment phobia days and frankly I feel it’s gotten too old.
+I’m not quite sure what this has to do with commitment phobia; but I’ll answer your question about my personal experience.
+I have written so much about my commitment phobia days and frankly I feel it’s now too old.
 So I will not write any more here.

-I do however agree with you that that society puts too much pressure on people to be a certain way and if they are not, they are made to think/believe/look like there is something “missing” or “wrong” with them even when they are not harming any other being or mother earth.
+I agree with you that that society puts too much pressure on people to be a certain way.
+It makes many of us think and believe there is something “missing” or “wrong” with us for being different; or wanting something different.

-Not everyone necessarily wants to be married or have kids, nor will everyone be able to be married and have kids.
-Some people derive a lot of enjoyment from being married and having children.
-Some people derive joy from other things other than married life or having children.
-Being married or having kids should therefore not be made to be the ideal for everyone or the measure of someone’s value and worth – or happiness and fulfillment for that matter.
+The truth is not everyone wants marriage or kids; nor will everyone be able to be married and have kids.
+Some people are happy being married, some people are happy having children; and some people derive joy from other things other than married life or children.
+Marriage or having kids should not be made to be the ideal for everyone; or the measure of someone’s value and worth.

-The human race has been blessed with many choices and many paths to enlightenment, happiness and fulfillment.
-We should each make our informed choices, find our own happiness and live the life we want rather than trying to conform to other people’s ideals and definitions of who we should be or want to be.
+The human race is blessed with many choices and many paths to enlightenment, happiness and fulfillment.
+We should each make our informed choices, find our own happiness and live the life we want; rather than trying to conform to other people’s ideals and definitions of who we should be or what we should want.

 Whatever your place is right now, make the most out of it.
 It’s only one life and it’s yours!
-If at some point later you decide that you want to get married or have children, that should be YOUR choice.
-If after making that choice and things don’t turn out the way you hoped they would, take responsibility for the choices you made.
+If later you decide that you want marriage or kids; that should be YOUR decision and choice.
+If after making that choice and things don’t turn out the way you hoped they would; take responsibility for the choices you made.
 That’s part of being an actual grown-up individual.

 Do not abandon living your truth just to meet the expectations of other people.
 The cost is too high and certainly not worthy it.